 CURT 16521 A16 5th Wheel Hitch with Roller

-Curt also offer a sliding 5th wheel hitch known as the 16521 A16 model and it is able to tow at a gross trailer weight of 16,000 LBS.
-In terms of its sliding abilities, it allows for 12 inches of travel on the truck bed and it rolls on wheels and solid rods that are designed not to bind.
+Curt also offer a sliding 5th wheel hitch known as the 16521 A16, which has a gross trailer weight of 16,000 LBS.
+In terms of sliding, it allows for 12 inches of travel on the truck bed and rolls on wheels and solid rods that are designed not to bind.

 Overall, it is a cheap fifth wheel hitch that is a fraction of the cost of some of the premium alternatives in this article The Reese ProSeries 30128 is by far the best bang for your buck and it will not leave you disappointed.Check it Out

-5th wheel hitches is one of the best ways to transport a heavy trailer or RV safely and still have the ability to comfortable maneuver within tight spaces.
+Using a 5th wheel hitch is one of the best ways to transport a heavy trailer or RV safely and still have the ability to comfortable maneuver within tight spaces.
 However, the main disadvantage to the 5th wheel hitch is the fact that it is “semi-permanent” and will limited the use of your truck.
-They are mounted on the truck bed and usually right in the center and they are usually not that easy to remove and install quickly.
+They are mounted on the truck bed and usually sit in the center, which can make using the rest of the truck bed more difficult.

 As you can imagine, there is plenty to talk about with regards to fifth wheel hitches and below is a buying guide discussing all the factors that you should consider.

 All 5th wheel hitches will have a gross trailer weight rating (see table) and its crucial that you do not overload your hitch.
 Too much weight and you will simply break the hitch, which can be very dangerous on the road.
-The majority of GTW ratings range from 10,000 LBS to 25,000 LBS, which the larger ratings being more expensive.
+The majority of GTW ratings range from 10,000 LBS to 25,000 LBS with the larger capacities being more expensive.